Poisson splitting by factors: Some remarks about the proofs

-Clearly, $\P(E \mid Z) = \a\one{ Z(B) =1}$, but since $E' \in \sigma(X)$, we have that $\P({E'} \mid X) = \onee_{E'}$.
-Since $\a \in (0,1)$, we conclude that $\P(E \mid Z ) \not \eqd \P({E'} \mid X)$, which contradicts (\ref{samedist}). \end{proof} \paragraph{Outline of the proofs.} Following the lead of Examples {\ref{firstfirsteg}} and {\ref{firsteg}}, we shall introduce an isometry-equivariant partition of $\R^d$.
+Following the lead of Examples \ref{firstfirsteg} and \ref{firsteg}, we shall introduce an isometry-equivariant partition of $\R^d$.
 The partition will consist of globes, which will be specially chosen balls of a fixed radius, together with a single unbounded part.
 The partition will be chosen as a deterministic function of the Poisson process by a procedure that does not need to examine the Poisson points inside the globes.
 The precise definition of this partition and its properties are somewhat subtle; see Sections \ref{selectionrule} and \ref{goodclumping}.
 The most important property is that conditional on the partition, the process restricted to the bounded parts is a Poisson point process that is independent of the process on the unbounded part.
-This may be regarded as an extension of the following property enjoyed by stopping times for a one-dimensional Poisson process: conditional on the stopping time, the process in the future is a Poisson process independent of the process in the past.
+This may be regarded as an extension of the following property enjoyed by stopping times for a one-dimensional Poisson process: Conditional on the stopping time, the process in the future is a Poisson process independent of the process in the past.
 The precise formulation of the property we need may be found in Proposition \ref{fund}.

-To prove Theorem {\ref{result}}, we shall employ the splitting from Proposition {\ref{specquant}} on the bounded parts as in Example {\ref{firsteg}}.
+To prove Theorem \ref{result}, we shall employ the splitting from Proposition \ref{specquant} on the bounded parts as in Example \ref{firsteg}.
 The Poisson points in the unbounded part will be split independently of each other with probabilities $(\frac{\ly}{\lx}, 1 - \frac{\ly}{\lx})$.
-When one of the balls of the partition contains exactly one or two points, the splitting from Proposition {\ref{specquant}} is completely deterministic.
-Thus the locations of these points provides a source of randomness that can be used to facilitate the splitting from Proposition {\ref{specquant}} on the other balls of the partition, as in Example {\ref{firsteg}}, and in addition can be used to independently split the points that do not belong to a bounded part.
+When one of the balls of the partition contains exactly one or two points, the splitting from Proposition \ref{specquant} is completely deterministic.
+Thus the locations of these points provide a source of randomness that can be used to facilitate the splitting from Proposition \ref{specquant} on the other balls of the partition, as in Example \ref{firsteg}, and, in addition, can be used to independently split the points that do not belong to a bounded part.
 Of course, we cannot use randomness precisely as in Example \ref{firsteg} since that privileges the origin and therefore is not equivariant.
 Instead, we use randomness from the available source that is (essentially) nearest to where it is used.